Salvation Army official: Theft of toys no victory for Grinch - NewsBreak

 Salvation Army official: Theft of toys no victory for Grinch

-FARMINGTON, N.M. — (AP) — Farmington-area residents of northern New Mexico donated gifts and money after somebody stole a Salvation Army van loaded with $6,000 worth of toys for children, according authorities.
+Farmington-area residents of northern New Mexico donated gifts and money after somebody stole a Salvation Army van loaded with $6,000 worth of toys for children, an official with the organization said Saturday.

 “The Grinch will not have this victory," Salvation Army Lt.
-Christopher Rockwell told The Associated Press on Saturday.
+Christopher Rockwell told The Associated Press.

 Business leaders and others began making donations after the marked van with gifts intended for more than 350 children was stolen Tuesday from outside a store, Rockwell said.